4neesh/DevBlog/src/posts/003AOPbasics.md

 ```

 <p>
-We will be using the <code>spring-context</code> dependency for defining and using Spring components and <code>aspectj</code> for the Aspect class and Advice implementations.
+We will be using the <code class="language-java">spring-context</code> dependency for supporting Spring components and <code class="language-java">aspectj</code> for supporting the Aspect class and Advice implementations.
 </p>

 <p>
 We will begin by instructing the main thread to call a Joinpoint called <code class="language-java">playGame()</code>.<br>
 <strong>AnnotationConfigApplicationContext</strong> is used to import the Spring Configuration class that defines the package to scan for Spring components.<br>
-The <code class="language-java">context</code> will be used to obtain a Spring bean to which it will define a new Joinpoint in the application.
+<code class="language-java">Context</code> will be used to obtain a Spring bean to which it will later be used to call <code class="language-java">playGame()</code>.
 </p>

 ```java{numberLines: true}